-84. Alternate Directors
+90. Alternate Directors

-- (A) Any director can appoint any person (including another director) to act in his place (called an "alternate director").
-That appointment requires the approval of the directors, unless previously approved by the directors or unless the appointee is another director.
-A director appoints an alternate director by sending a signed written notice of appointment to the office or to an address specified by the company or by tabling it at a meeting of the directors, or in such other way as the directors approve. - (B) The appointment of an alternate director ends on the happening of any event which, if he were a director, would cause him to vacate that office.
-It also ends if the alternate director resigns his office by written notice to the company or if his appointor stops being a director, unless that director retires at a general meeting at which he is reappointed.
-A director can also remove his alternate director by a written notice sent to the office or to an address specified by the company or tabled at a meeting of the directors. - (C) An alternate director is entitled to receive notices of meetings of the directors.
+- (A) Any director may appoint any other director, or any other person approved by resolution of the board of directors and willing to act, to be an alternate director and may remove from office an alternate director so appointed by him. - (B) An alternate director shall, during his appointment, be an officer of the company and shall alone be responsible for his own acts and defaults and he shall not be deemed to be the agent of the director appointing him. - (C) Any appointment or removal of an alternate director shall be in writing signed by the director making or revoking the appointment or in any other manner approved by the board of directors and shall take effect (subject to any approval required by these articles) upon receipt of such written appointment or removal at the office or by the secretary or at an address specified by the company for the purpose of communicating by electronic means. - (D) The appointment of an alternate director shall automatically terminate in any of the following events:- - (i) if his appointor terminates the appointment; - (ii) on the happening of any event which, if he were a director, would cause him to vacate the office of director; - (iii) if he resigns his appointment by notice to the company; - (iv) if his appointor ceases for any reason to be a director otherwise than by retiring and being reappointed or deemed to be reappointed at the meeting at which he retires; or - (v) if he is not a director and the directors revoke their approval of him by resolution. - (E) An alternate director is entitled to receive notices of meetings of the directors.
 He is entitled to attend and vote as a director at any meeting at which the director appointing him is not personally present and generally at that meeting is entitled to perform all of the functions of his appointor as a director.
 The provisions of these articles regulating the meeting apply as if he (instead of his appointor) were a director.
 If he is himself a director, or he attends any meeting as an alternate director for more than one director, he can vote cumulatively for himself and for each other director he represents but he cannot be counted more than once for the purposes of the quorum.
 An alternate director's signature to any resolution in writing of the directors is as effective as the signature of his appointor, unless the notice of his appointment provides to the contrary.